xrf/thesis/src/angular-momentum-coupling.md

   m_j \in M_j
 $$

 Lastly, there is a mathematically similar quantity known as **isospin** $\hat{\bm{I}}$, which arises in the physics of nucleons.
-However, unlike spin, it is not physically considered angular momentum despite the confusing name.
+However, unlike spin, it is not physically considered as an angular momentum despite the confusing name.
 The isospin eigenstates may be denoted $\ket{t m_t}$, labeled by isospin magnitude $t$ and isospin projection $m_t$, with relations just like angular momentum,
 \begin{gather*}
   \hat{\bm{I}}^2 \ket{t m_t} = t (t + 1) \ket{t m_t} \\
   \hat{I}_3 \ket{t m_t} = m_t \ket{t m_t} \\